18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 authors:
 - melody
 - boone

 tags:
-- github
-- tutorial
+- collaboration tools
 - how we work
-- 18f
-- blog
+- 18f.gsa.gov
+- communication tools and practices

 excerpt: "At 18F we hire people from many different backgrounds and each new employee brings a different level of comfort with the specific tools we use on our various projects.
 The team that runs the 18F website recently started writing down the tools and processes that we use to update the blog and the code that runs the site.
 We're sharing that with you today."
 description: "At 18F we hire people from many different backgrounds and each new employee brings a different level of comfort with the specific tools we use on our various projects.
 The team that runs the 18F website recently started writing down the tools and processes that we use to update the blog and the code that runs the site.
 We're sharing that with you today."